TARGENE/targene-pipeline/paper/paper.md

 # Summary

-Genetic variations are the foundation of biological diversity, they play a crucial role in the adaptability, survival, and evolution of populations.
-Discovering which and how genetic variations affect human traits is an ongoing challenge with applications in healthcare and medicine.
-In some cases, genetic variations have an obvious effect because they change the coding sequence of a gene and thus its function.
-In the vast majority of cases however, variations occur in places of unknown function and could impact human traits or disease mechanisms in complex ways.
+Genetic variants are the foundation of biological diversity, they play a crucial role in the adaptability, survival, and evolution of populations.
+Discovering which and how genetic variants affect human traits is an ongoing challenge with applications in healthcare and medicine.
+In some cases, genetic variants have an obvious effect because they change the coding sequence of a gene and thus its function.
+In the vast majority of cases however, variants occur in sequences of unknown function and could impact human traits or disease mechanisms in complex ways.
 TarGene is a Nextflow pipeline leveraging highly flexible machine-learning methods and semi-parametric estimation theory to capture these complex genetic dependencies including higher-order interactions.

 # Statement of Need

 All currently existing software for the estimation of genetic effects are based on parametric distributions, additionally assuming linearity of the relationship between variants and traits [@purcell2007plink,yang2011gcta,loh2018mixed,zhou2018efficiently].
 If these assumptions are violated, the reported effect sizes will be biased and error rates inflated.
-In particular, this can lead to inflated false discovery rates and suboptimal resources allocation.
+In particular, this can lead to inflated false discovery rates and suboptimal allocation of computational resources and research funding.
 Some recently published software also account for more complex relationships but do not offer the full modelling flexibility provided by TarGene.
 REGENIE has the benefit to fit a whole-genome model for each phenotype of interest but still assumes linearity and normality [@mbatchou2021computationally].
 DeepNull is a semi-parametric method which models non-linear covariate effects but also assumes genetic effects to be linear and does not allow complex interactions between covariates and genetic variants [@mccaw2022deepnull].
 KnockoffGWAS [@sesia2021false], is non-parametric but does not estimate effect sizes, instead it aims at controlling the false discovery rate in genome-wide association studies.
 In comparison, TarGene is the only method able to model arbitrarily complex genetic effects while preserving the validity of statistical inferences.
 It does so by leveraging Targeted Learning [@van2011targeted], a framework combining methods from causal inference, machine-learning and semi-parametric statistical theory.
 Succinctly, the estimation process works as follows.
-In an first step, flexible machine-learning algorithms are fitted to the data, hence minimizing an appropriate loss function (e.g., negative log-likelihood).
+In a first step, flexible machine-learning algorithms are fitted to the data, hence minimizing an appropriate loss function (e.g., negative log-likelihood).
 A second step, known as the targeting step, reduces the estimation bias in a theoretically optimal way.

 # Features